 The first pastor was Abe Loewen who led the congregation from 1940 to 1946.
 In 1944, Rev. Loewen formed a Bible college named Salem Bible Institute.
 The original structure was expanded so the classes could meet at the church.
 In the fall of 1945, Salem Bible Institute was merged with the Beacon Bible School of Dallas to form Salem College and Academy (now Salem Academy).
 This new high school and junior college met in the facilities of the West Salem MB Church during the 1945-1947 academic years.
 In 1951 the church was renamed Kingwood Bible Church since it is located in the Kingwood District of West Salem and the emphasis on the Bible reflected the focus of the church.

 Under the leadership of Leonard Vogt, pastor from 1960 to 1975, church growth made necessary the building of a new sanctuary in 1965.
 The new building was attached to the 1940 structure, which was converted to an educational wing.
 In 1970 a gymnasium/activity center was added.
 Over the years Kingwood Bible has hosted area events and helped new churches get their start in the area.

-The current pastor is Nathan Ensz, with Peter Ellis as associate pastor for youth.
+The current pastor is Nathan Ensz.
 We remain affiliated with the US Conference of the Mennonite Brethren (MB) church, and as such, we are affiliated with Fresno Pacific University and the MB Biblical Seminary, located in Fresno, California.
-See www.usmb.org for more information on the MB or for a doctinal statement and http://www.usmb.org/ for more information on our Mennonite Brethren fellowship of churches.
+See www.usmb.org for more information on the MB or for a doctrinal statement and http://www.usmb.org/ for more information on our Mennonite Brethren fellowship of churches.